JustinWUP/codesparks/README.md

 Please suggest other things that are valuable that you want to use.

+### Scaffolding
+Where 'scaffold-name' is the name of the view and controller you want to generate, from project root run:

+    ./scaffold.sh scaffold-name

+More features coming one day.

 ### Dependencies
 * Unix based OS or dev environment (Mac, Linux, CYGWIN)
 * wget, curl (obviously), perl, tar